-Rule 3: Keep practicing
+Rule 3: Keep practising

 The only effective way to learn how to identify, analyze and evaluate arguments is to practice.
-Respectfully debate others who you disagree with – it won’t only improve your knowledge of the topic, it will improve your communication skills too!
+Respectfully debate others with who you disagree – it won’t only improve your knowledge of the topic, it will improve your communication skills too!

 Rule 4: Teach others

 The skills we all learn and have may not be widely available to others, so share what you know!

 Hope this book summary helps!
 Make sure to check out the full version of the book below, and as always – Keep learning!